-This course will focus on the poetry of the Modern period, from about 1910, when Virginia Woolf announced that human nature had changed, until the present time.
-It will concentrate on the earlier years of the century, however.
-Students will read works of the early Moderns, such as Thomas Hardy and William Butler Yeats; "The Wasteland" and other poems by T. S. Eliot; the poetry of the Imagists; selections from the works of Ezra Pound, Robert Frost, William Carlos Williams, Wallace Stevens; and selections from more recent poets.
+This course will focus on the poetry of the Modern period.
+Students will read works of the early Moderns, such as Thomas Hardy and William Butler Yeats; The Wasteland and other poems by T. S. Eliot; the poetry of the Imagists; selections from the works of Ezra Pound, Robert Frost, William Carlos Williams, Wallace Stevens; and selections from more recent poets.
 Students will do research and share their findings with the class.
 Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester of Literature.
 Fall, alternate years.